We can stop pretending now, right?

 It was after reading a piece by Steph Douglas about Father’s Day gifts that I started to question my own habit of thinking dads should be happy with whatever they get.
 She ventures to suggest that perhaps what dads want is actually pretty similar to what mums want – something to read, something to drink, something to eat, some alone time to do all three, and some socks to keep our feet warm while we do it.

-So what’s with the resistance; the resentment of them spending a few hours uninterrupted; what’s with the voice in our heads that says fathers don’t deserve this?
+So what’s with the resistance?
+Why is there resentment about them spending a few hours uninterrupted?
+What’s with the voice in our heads that says fathers don’t deserve this?

-Could it be possible that, against our better intentions, against the feeling behind frustrated outbursts that They are HIS children!
-He is not BABY-SITTING!, and against our wishes for greater equality in the home as well as in the workplace, we are actually complicit in the continuation of the gendered norms we claim to want to dismiss?
+Could it be possible that behind the frustrated outbursts that They are HIS children!
+He is not BABY-SITTING!, and against our wishes for greater equality in the home as well as in the workplace, we are actually complicit in the gendered norms we claim we want to dismiss?

-Every time a BBC reporter asks a female tennis player how she juggles a tournament such as Wimbledon with motherhood, as happened to Victoria Azarenka, the assumption seems to be that her husband/ partner, the child’s father, must have something more important to do than look after his own child.
-The attitude is there is no way that he might be there in a supporting role – that her career might have taken priority – and oh how we bristle.
+Every time a BBC reporter asks a female tennis player how she juggles a tournament with motherhood (as happened last year to Victoria Azarenka), the assumption seems to be that her husband/ partner, the child’s father, must have something more important to do than look after his own child.
+The attitude is there is no way that he might be there in a supporting role – that her career might have taken priority.
+And oh how we bristle.

 Maybe the key to true gender equality lies in not only dismantling the entrenched gendered-norms that hold back women, but in challenging the toxic masculinity norms that suffocate men?

-While women occupy just 32% of the seats in Parliament; while it remains that female CEOs of FTSE 100 businesses are outnumbered by white men called John (not ignoring that the issue of gender diversity is even more problematic when taking race into account – 10000 words for another time…) perhaps the truth is that we don’t want to concede that men are just as good at being parents until we scrape together some ground that says we are just as good as them everywhere else.
+While women occupy just 32% of the seats in Parliament; while it remains that female CEOs of FTSE 100 businesses are outnumbered by white men called John, perhaps the truth is that we don’t want to concede any ground that men are just as good at being parents until we scrabble our way to a point that says we are just as good as them everywhere else.